Covalent organic framework: Solvothermal synthesis

-The solvothermal approach is the most common used in the literature but typically requires long reaction times due to the insolubility of the organic SBUs in nonorganic media and the time necessary to reach thermodynamic COF products.
+The solvothermal approach is the most common one used in the literature but typically requires long reaction times due to the insolubility of the organic SBUs in nonorganic media and the time necessary to reach thermodynamic COF products.

 Templated synthesis

 Morphological control on the nanoscale is still limited as COFs lack synthetic control in higher dimensions due to the lack of dynamic chemistry during synthesis.
-To date, researchers have attempted to establish better control through different synthetic methods such as solvothermal synthesis, interface-assisted synthesis, solid templation as well as seeded growth.
-First one of the precursors is deposited onto the solid support followed by the introduction of the second precursor in vapor form.
+To date, researchers have attempted to establish better control through different synthetic methods such as solvothermal synthesis, interface-assisted synthesis, and solid templation as well as seeded growth.
+First one of the precursors is deposited onto the solid support, followed by the introduction of the second precursor in vapor form.
 This results in the deposition of the COF as a thin film on the solid support.

 Properties

 Porosity

 A defining advantage of COFs is the exceptional porosity that results from the substitution of analogous SBUs of varying sizes.
 Pore sizes range from 7-23 Å and feature a diverse range of shapes and dimensionalities that remain stable during the evacuation of solvent.
 The rigid scaffold of the COF structure enables the material to be evacuated of solvent and retain its structure, resulting in high surface areas as seen by the Brunauer–Emmett–Teller analysis.
 This high surface area to volume ratio and incredible stability enables the COF structure to serve as exceptional materials for gas storage and separation.